5 Regression Algorithms You Should Know: Introductory Guide

 Q2.
 What are regression algorithms used for?

-A. Regression algorithms are used for predicting continuous numerical values based on input features.
-They are widely applied in various fields such as finance for stock price forecasting, economics for predicting economic indicators, healthcare for disease progression estimation, and engineering for predicting product performance.
+A. Regression algorithms are used to predict continuous numerical values based on input features.
+They are widely applied in various fields, such as finance for stock price forecasting, economics for predicting economic indicators, healthcare for disease progression estimation, and engineering for product performance prediction.
 Regression analysis helps uncover relationships between variables and make informed predictions for future data points.

 Responses From Readers